NethServer/docs/administrator-manual/en/mail.rst

 and classifying :dfn:`spam` [#SPAM]_ messages using heuristic criteria, predetermined rules and statistical evaluations on the content of messages.
 The rules are public and updated on a regular basis.
 A score is associated to each rule.

-Statistical filters, called Bayesian [#BAYES]_, are special rules that evolve and quickly adapt analyzing messages marked as **spam** or **ham**.
+Total spam score collected at the end of the analysis allows the server to decide whether to *reject* the message or *mark* it as spam and deliver it anyway.
+The score thresholds are controlled by :guilabel:`Spam threshold` and :guilabel:`Deny message spam threshold` sliders in :guilabel:`Email > Filter` page.

 .. index::
    single: spam training

+Statistical filters, called Bayesian [#BAYES]_, are special rules that evolve and quickly adapt analyzing messages marked as **spam** or **ham**.
 The statistical filters can be trained with any IMAP client by simply moving a message in and out of the *junkmail* folder.

 * By putting a message *into* the *junkmail* folder, the filters learn it is spam and will assign an higher score to similar messages.